acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 ## Intel HD Graphics 5300-6300 ([Broadwell](https://en.wikipedia.org/wiki/Broadwell_(microarchitecture)) processors)

 > Supported since OS X 10.10.2 to macOS 12.x.
 On newer operating systems these are not supported.
+[But if you really want to - use OCLP.](https://github.com/dortania/OpenCore-Legacy-Patcher/)

 ***BDW framebuffer list:***